stakewise/helm-charts/operator/README.md

 1. Install helm chart with only ETH1 nodes enabled (`geth` and `openethereum` sections in the `values.yaml` file).
 Wait until ETH1 nodes are fully synced.
 1. Upgrade installation with ETH2 nodes enabled (`prysm` and `lighthouse`).
 Wait until ETH2 nodes are fully synced.
 1. Upgrade installation with vault enabled and configured (instruction below).
-1. Upgrade installation with validators enabled;
+1. Upgrade installation with validators enabled.

 ## Vault usage